 The opportunities described below relate to those that may impinge directly on the conservation area, but because of financial constraints should not be taken to imply commitment to any particular scheme or development.
 Similarly these should not be taken exclusively and other measures will be considered in the context of this appraisal as opportunities arise.

-The Local Plan and emergent Local Development Plan refer in more detail to sites and broader planning policies that relate to future development in Whithorn.
+LDP2 refer in more detail to sites and broader planning policies that relate to future development in Whithorn.
 This appraisal is not intended to override any of these agreed policies or proposals.